KDE/digikam-doc/geolocation_editor/geoeditor_kmlexport.rst

     The digiKam Geolocation Editor Exporting GPS Info Into A KML Container

-From the right sidebar tab **KML Export** severals settings are available to process the list of items loaded in Geolocation Editor, in goal to generate a target as KML container.
+From the right sidebar tab **KML Export** several settings are available to process the list of items loaded in Geolocation Editor, in goal to generate a target as KML container.

-    - **Target Type**: two kind of container canbe generate, one for a local application as Google Earth running on your computer, or another one for a Web Application as Google Maps.
+    - **Target Type**: two kind of container can be generated, one for a local application as Google Earth running on your computer, or another one for a Web Application as Google Maps.

     - **Picture Altitude**: configure how the altitude of items to process must be interpreted, as **Clamp To The Ground**, **Relative To Ground**, or in **Absolute**.

     - **Destination Directory**: configure the folder from your computer where you want to store the KML container.

-    - **Destination Path**: confire the url where you want to store the KML container.
+    - **Destination Path**: configure the url where you want to store the KML container.
 This option is enabled only if the Target Type is a Web Application.

     - **Filename**: the name used to record the KML container.

-    - **Icon Size**: The icon dimmensions registered in KML container and used by KML viewer application to thumbnails on the map.
+    - **Icon Size**: The icon dimensions registered in KML container and used by KML viewer application to thumbnails on the map.

-    - **Image Size**: The image dimmensions registered in KML container and used by KML viewer application to render contents on the map.
+    - **Image Size**: The image dimensions registered in KML container and used by KML viewer application to render contents on the map.

     - **Draw GPX Track**: enable this option to include information from a GPX trace in your KML container.